 Our brain has inherent limitations based on the attributes that were important for survival in the environment that existed over the extremely long period during which human brain structure evolved.
 The modern urban environment has changed rapidly in such a short time that we haven't had time to fully adapt.
 This is another reason why depression, anxiety and stress are becoming increasing problems: we aren't particularly well suited to our new environment in some respects.

 While our brain is particularly good at solving problems which relate to our direct survival, it's not so good at other tasks like complex mathematical problems.
 We don't have a particularly good intuitive feel for cumulative probability or forecasting events which are statistically unlikely.
 We can deal with 50/50 just fine, but we don't handle one-in-a-million so well and we often tend to underestimate the likelihood of seemingly remote co-incidences.
 Ask a random group of strangers to guess the chance that another person in the group has the same birth month and day as someone else, and we routinely underestimate it.
 It just wasn't relevant out on the savannah.
-This is why so many people get sucked into gambling, large state lotteries, astrology, numerology, and unnecessarily attribute many natural coincidences to supernatural causes.
+This is why so many people get sucked into gambling, large state lotteries, astrology, numerology, religion and unnecessarily attribute many natural coincidences to supernatural causes.

 I hope this guide to your brain has helped you understand how you operate a little better.
 I'm keen to hear your ideas and feedback, so leave a comment and share your thoughts.